BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 The solution proposed during this conference is [Telepresence](https://www.telepresence.io/).
 It allows a developer to swap out a pod from a cluster and *inject* her own pod, running locally, at its place.
 Some sort of VPN is established between her computer and the cluster, which means the pod running locally behaves just like if it was still in the cluster (including DNS, service discovery, access to non-Kubernetes managed services and all).

-There are still limitations and constraints (if two developers want to work on the same service, they'll each need their own namespace in the cluster, as two people cannot swap out the same pod), but the plans for this project are interesting and I will definitely take a closer look at it in a couple of month, when I start thinking more about our development stack!
+There are still limitations and constraints (if two developers want to work on the same service, they'll each need their own namespace in the cluster, as two people cannot swap out the same pod), but plans for this project are interesting and I will definitely take a closer look at it in a couple of months, when I start thinking more about our development stack!

+We went to Datawire’s booth and saw a nice demo.
+And also learnt about other tools, such as Forge and Ambassador that can [duplicate production requests to a local pod](https://www.getambassador.io/reference/shadowing).
+We found that this feature is ultra dope!

 # Performance and Scale @ Istio Service Mesh - Fawad Khaliq, VMware Inc, Laurent Demailly, Google & Surya V Duggirala, IBM

 Return of Istio devs on project's recent updates: closed PRs, enhancements, etc.

 That was not really what I was looking for so I went to some bootcamps to say hi, especially the HAProxy bootcamp one that is always a good moment.
 Special thanks to Baptiste for his time and the awesome talk we had!